 In the investing world, a warrant is essentially a ‘contract’ that gives investors the ‘right’ (but not the obligation) to buy shares at a guaranteed price within a specific period, after which the price expires, and the warrants become worthless.
 The price is referred to as an ‘exercise price’ (or a ‘strike price’).

-It’s important to note that on Hatch, you can only sell your warrants for cash; currently, we don’t facilitate exercising them in exchange for shares.
+💡 You should know: On Hatch, you can only sell your warrants for cash; currently, we don’t facilitate exercising them in exchange for shares.

 As an investor with Hatch, you might receive warrants if a company you own shares in merges, or delists and relists, or goes through a SPAC deal.
 Warrants will show in your Hatch account and will likely appear as a code or a ‘.W’ added to the ticker.